AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

     <li>The State and every person holding public office must respect, protect, promote and fulfil the rights and freedoms recognized in this Chapter.</li>
     <li>A provision of this Chapter binds a natural or legal person, taking into account—
         <ol class="alpha list-inside">
-            <li>the nature of the right or freedom recognised in that provision; and</li>
+            <li>the nature of the right or freedom recognized in that provision; and</li>
             <li>the nature of any restraint or duty imposed by that provision.</li>
         </ol>
     </li>
-    <li>A legal person has the rights and freedoms recognised in this Chapter, to the extent required by the nature of the right or freedom, and the nature of the particular legal person.</li>
+    <li>A legal person has the rights and freedoms recognized in this Chapter, to the extent required by the nature of the right or freedom, and the nature of the particular legal person.</li>
     <li>The rights and freedoms set out in this Chapter apply according to their tenor and may be limited by-
         <ol class="alpha list-inside">
-            <li>limitations expressly prescribed, authorised or permitted (whether by or under a written law) in relation to a particular right or freedom in this Chapter;</li>
+            <li>limitations expressly prescribed, authorized or permitted (whether by or under a written law) in relation to a particular right or freedom in this Chapter;</li>
-            <li>limitations prescribed or set out in, or authorised or permitted by, other provisions of this Constitution; or</li>
+            <li>limitations prescribed or set out in, or authorized or permitted by, other provisions of this Constitution; or</li>
-            <li>limitations which are not expressly set out or authorised (whether by or under a written law) in relation to a particular right or freedom in this Chapter, but which are necessary and are prescribed by a law or provided under a law or authorised or permitted by a law or by actions taken under the authority of a law.</li>
+            <li>limitations which are not expressly set out or authorized (whether by or under a written law) in relation to a particular right or freedom in this Chapter, but which are necessary and are prescribed by a law or provided under a law or authorized or permitted by a law or by actions taken under the authority of a law.</li>
         </ol>
     </li>
 </ol>